The magnitude of the dark ages 21-cm signal in the context of existing early and late time constraints on $\Lambda$CDM: Introduction

 The reported EDGES absorption feature if cosmological in nature requires a much cooler gas temperature or stronger radio background than predicted in standard $\Lambda$CDM scenarios.
 Excess radio backgrounds from primordial black holes, early galaxies or cosmic strings \citep{Feng2018RB, Jana2019RB,Reis2020RB, Fialkov2019RB, Mirocha2019RB, EwallWice2018RB, GesseyJones2024RB} and interactions between baryonic matter and dark matter \citep{Barkana2018PossibleIB, Fialkov2018baryondm, Liu2019baryondm, Munoz2018baryondm, Berlin2018baryondm, Kovetz2018baryondm,Barkana2018baryondm, Slatyer2018baryondm} have all been proposed to explain the detection.
 Furthermore, a discrepancy has arisen between measurements of the expansion rate of the universe, known as the Hubble constant, from early time (CMB) and late time (Type Ia supernova) probes of cosmology \citep[see][]{Freedman2021Tensions}.
 An observation of the dark ages absorption feature could help researchers pin down the nature of dark matter \citep{Mondal2024darkagesdarkmatter} and dark energy, if cosmological in nature resolve the discrepant measurements of Hubble constant and explaining the anomalous depth of the EDGES absorption feature.

 However, in the absence of physics beyond the standard $\Lambda$CDM cosmology, the dark ages 21-cm signal can act as probe of the matter density and dark energy density, the expansion rate of the universe and the composition of the gas.
-The signal can break degeneracies between the primordial helium fraction $Y_{\rm He}$ and baryon density $\Omega_b$ that are present in CMB-only analyses, and when combined with low-redshift BAO measurements can serve as a high-redshift anchor for the expansion rate, allowing independent constraints on $\Omega_m$ and $H_0$—analogous to how BBN is traditionally used.
+The signal can break degeneracies between the primordial helium fraction $Y_{\rm He}$ and baryon density $\Omega_b$ that are present in CMB-only analyses.
+Furthermore, when combined with low-redshift BAO measurements the signal can serve as a high-redshift anchor for the expansion rate, allowing independent constraints on $\Omega_m$ and $H_0$—analogous to how BBN is traditionally used.
+This makes the dark ages 21-cm signal a powerful complementary probe.

 The standard $\Lambda$CDM cosmological model is already well constrained by existing probes like Planck, the Dark Energy Survey~(DES) and observations of Baryon Acoustic Oscillations~(BAO).
 The relative constraining power of the dark ages 21-cm signal compared to Planck was explored in \cite{Mondal2023prospects}.
 Furthermore, existing works have looked at how the Maximum a Posteriori constraint on the cosmological parameters from Planck propagate through to the dark ages 21-cm signal and some have looked at the range of signals allowed given the mean and one sigma error bars on the parameters from Planck and other probes \citep[e.g.][]{Mittal2025echo21}.
 In this letter, we constrain the magnitude of the dark ages 21-cm signal with existing early and late time cosmological probes by propagating existing MCMC chains through a model of the 21-cm signal to recover the functional posterior.
 By working directly with the MCMC chains from Planck and other probes we correctly propagate uncertainties and degeneracies in the cosmological parameters through to constraints on the magnitude of the 21-cm signal.
 We briefly discuss the implications for observations of the dark ages signal.